Certora/Documentation/docs/user-guide/glossary.md

   details about quantifiers in CVL.

 receiveOrFallback
-  A special function we introduce in every contract to model the behaviour of solidity for calls with no data or that do not resolve to any contract function.
+  A special function we introduce in every contract to model the behavior of solidity for calls with no data or that do not resolve to any contract function.
   It will call the receive function if present for calls with no data, and otherwise the fallback function.
   Shows up in the parametric rules or invariants, as well as in the call trace for such calls, written `<receiveOrFallback>()`.